vespa-mrs/vespa.io/docs/user_manuals/analysis_user_manual.md

-**Processing Control Panels:** The left panel of the Preprocess tab displays widget control sections for performing: coil combination, data exclusion, FID correction and FID averaging.
+**Processing Control Panels:** The left panel of the Preprocess tab displays widget control sections for performing: coil combination, data exclusion and FID correction and averaging.
 One or more of these sections may be grayed out depending on the type of data loaded.

 **Plot Displays:** The Preprocess tab contains four plots, two spectral